ashleyashok/bitcoin-forecasting-lstm/Readme.md

-# Bitcoin Forecasting using AI and Backtrader Testing
+# Bitcoin Forecasting using AI and Backtrader Results

 ## About the project